martinandert/react-translate-component/README.md

 ## Usage

 Here is a quick-start tutorial to get you up and running with Translate.
 It's a step-by-step guide on how to build a simple app that uses the Translate component from scratch.
-We assume you have the latest versions of [Node.js][5] and [npm][6] installed.
+We assume you have recent versions of [Node.js][5] and [npm][6] installed.

 First, let's create a new project: